 What is the best material for a roll cage?

 As you can see, there are a lot of variations in the properties of different steel types.
 If you want a material of higher tensile strength, the price will be higher.
-However, for racing events where the budget is not a concern, top-grade materials like 15CDV6 are used.
+However, for racing events where the budget is not a concern, top-grade materials like 15CDV6 and Docol R8 (or 4130) are used.
+Our #1 recommendation is to call your tech inspector or regulatory comitee for the racing you will be doing, and ask them for their top choice.
+For example, we called the lead tech inspector for safety at the 24 Hours of Lemons in 2023, and he told us that his #1 choice is Docol R8, and not by a small margin!

 Should you care about weight?

 In theory, the weight of a roll cage can be a factor for racing events since heavy ones can impact the speed negatively.
 An extra thick frame can adversely affect performance.
-However, most authorities have minimum diameter and width specifications set for such safety structures.
+However, most authorities have minimum diameter and wall thickness specifications set for such safety structures.

-When you need to meet these specifications, almost all of the popular materials above will weigh the same.
+When you need to meet these specifications, all of the popular materials above will weigh essentially the same.
+They are all steel alloys.
+Their densities are all within a negligible percentage.
 Therefore, your focus should be on choosing a higher grade material than choosing a lighter material.

 If you wonder which is the lightest roll cage material you can use without compromising on integrity, it would be the T45, but by a very small margin.